- air conditioning

 If you're hot in a house with big, hidden holes in it...will messing with the thermostat help you?

 If you're a landlord with vacation tenants who run up your electric bill...is it really their fault?

 "Insulation" is important, but it’s not the only piece of the puzzle.
 Even the best high-performance insulation can't do its job sometimes if the building envelope isn’t sealed.

 Why Air Seal?

-Air sealing is the process of finding and filling these cracks and gaps with specialized materials to ensure that your home’s building envelope is as sealed as reasonably possible.
+Air sealing is the process of finding and filling cracks and gaps with specialized materials to ensure that your home’s building envelope is as sealed as reasonably possible.
 Typically this is best done during construction, after the electricians and plumbers have come through and made all their holes.

 The Benefits of Air Sealing

-When your home isn’t properly sealed and air is allowed to flow freely in and out, conditioning the home during the extreme months of the year can be futile.
+When your home isn’t sealed, and air flows freely in and out, conditioning it can be a challenge.
 Older homes are especially subject to the issue, as wear and tear over the years can increase the size of the holes and make the problem worse.
-Once you air seal your home, you will enjoy the following benefits:
+Air sealing your home can bring the following benefits:

 - Reduced Energy Bills

 - Better Indoor Air Quality